“Babbel is one of the stalwarts of the online language-learning sphere.”

 How to learn Turkish phrases

-The best way to learn new Turkish sentences and Turkish phrases is by taking a language course.
-A large number of language centres around the world offer private and group classes.
-However, it is also possible to take Turkish classes online these days.
-In addition, an impressive number of websites also offer a selection of common Turkish phrases and tips on how to pronounce them.
 Of course, the quickest and simplest way to learn Turkish and to practice certain phrases is to find people on the streets of Turkey to practice with.
 The best places to do this tend to be coffee shops, as people are more likely to have the time and patience to correct your language mistakes while they are relaxing with a cup of coffee.
 Many people also like practicing the Turkish language in bars, as they say that alcohol lowers inhibitions and makes it easier to speak new words and phrases with confidence.
-As with any language, the more regularly you speak, Turkish the more confident and fluent you will become.
-People who simply wish to learn the language for fun may find that practicing for one or two hours a week is sufficient, while people who wish to become fluent quickly should set aside at least an hour a day to practice Turkish.

 Turkish phrases to get you started:

-• How are you? (nasılsın?)
+• How are you? = Nasılsın?

-Learning Turkish phrases with Babbel
+Learning Turkish with Babbel

 Babbel can help you make real progress with your Turkish sentences.
 Babbel courses cover all the skills (reading, writing, listening, and speaking) in entertaining multimedia exercises.
 In the internal social network you can practice your Turkish and learn even more Turkish sentences chatting with other users and native speakers.
 The voice recognition software helps you train the right pronunciation of the sentences, and in numerous thematic courses covering business, idioms, colloquial speech, etc. you will learn Turkish phrases from different thematic areas.
 Other features of Babbel are the different mobile applications for iOS and Android, a personal review management system, academic support, and the fact that over 7 million language learners worldwide have chosen Babbel to help them learn a language.